On the Morita Reduced Versions of Skew Group Algebras of Path Algebras: Introduction

 Demonet's description of $Q_G$ involves the representation theory of the stabilisers of the vertices of $Q$.
-It is hence expectable that answering the above mentioned question should involve representation theory.
+It is hence expectable that answering the above-mentioned question should involve representation theory.
 Answers of this kind already exist in particular cases where $Q$ has only one vertex.
-Here is an example due to Ginzburg (\cite{G06}).
-He proved that, if $G$ is a finite subgroup of $\mathrm{SL}_3(\mathbb C)$, then $\mathbb C[x,y,y]*G$ is Calabi-Yau in dimension $3$.
+Here is an example due to Ginzburg \cite{G06}.
+He proved that, if $G$ is a finite subgroup of $\mathrm{SL}_3(\mathbb C)$, then $\mathbb C[x,y,z]*G$ is Calabi-Yau in dimension $3$.
 This was done by taking $Q$ to be the quiver with one vertex and three loops $x$, $y$, and $z$, by taking $W=xyz-xzy$, and by expressing $W_G$ in terms of the monoidal category of finite dimensional representations of $G$.
 See \cite{MR2593679} for a generalisation to $\mathbb C[x_1,\ldots,x_n]*G$ where $G$ is a finite subgroup of $\mathrm{SL}_n(\mathbb C)$, in which case $Q$ is the quiver with one vertex and $n$ loops.
+Note that this generalisation is (detailed and) successfully applied by Giovannini in \cite{giovannini} to find subgroups $\Gamma$ of $\mathrm{SL}_{n+1}(\mathbb C)$ such that $\mathbb C[x_1,\ldots,x_{n+1}]*\Gamma$ is Morita equivalent to the $(n+1)$-preprojective algebra of an $n$-representation finite algebra.